hans/lwt/README.md

 * Term import with more options (i.e.: combine translations, multiple tag import)
 * Two database backup modes (new or old structure)
 * My custom theme
+* Support for MeCaB for Japanese word-by-word automatic translation

 ---
 ## Original README from LWT